-How to Refinance Your 1st Mortgage When You Have a 2nd Mortgage
+How Does Refinancing Your First Mortgage Work When You Have a Second?

-When you refinance your mortgage, your second mortgage is legally allowed to be promoted into the primary position.
-If you end up defaulting on your mortgage’s monthly payment and having your home repossessed, the lenders behind the second mortgage will get your home.
-Any lender handling your refinance won't agree to this.
+When you’re refinancing your mortgage, your second mortgage is legally allowed to be promoted into the primary position.
+If you end up defaulting on your existing mortgage’s monthly payment and having your home repossessed, the second mortgage lender will get your home.
+Any lender handling your refinance won’t agree to this.

 So, before you can refinance your first existing mortgage, you have to get the second mortgage lender to agree to stay in the subordinate position, even after the refinance.
 The new mortgage lender can then take over the primary position.

 Beware—resubordination is not easy to achieve.
 In order to make it happen, there are a few requirements:

-- You must be up to date with all your mortgage payments
+- You must be up to date with all your current mortgage payments

-- You may not use your first mortgage as security to take out cash or consolidate debt
+- You may not use your primary mortgage as security to take out cash or consolidate debt

 - You will have to pay certain fees associated with resubordination

 What if Resubordination Doesn’t Work?

-If the bank or credit union denies your request for resubordination, you can try to pay off the full amount of your second mortgage with a loan.
+If the bank or credit union denies your request for resubordination, you can try to pay off the full amount of your second mortgage with a loan instead of refinancing.
 Sometimes banks and credit unions will propose a package—refinancing the first mortgage alongside offering a large enough refinance loan to pay off the second mortgage loan.

 Sometimes this is a great solution.
 But it’s not a good idea for all people in all circumstances.

-If you do try to pay off your second mortgage with a loan, pay close attention to the terms.
-Don't get so swept up in the excitement of refinancing that you ignore the details.
-Remember, you are essentially applying for a brand-new refinance loan on top of your mortgage loan, so you need to make sure that everything is favorable to you.
+If you do try to pay off your second mortgage with a loan instead of refinancing, pay close attention to the loan term.
+Don’t get so swept up in the excitement of refinancing that you ignore the details.
+Remember, you are essentially applying for a brand-new refinance loan on top of your primary mortgage loan, so you need to make sure that everything is favorable to you.